doinghun/TIL/docs/docker-compose.md

 Using Docker Compose

 1. Define app's environment with `Dockerfile` so it can be reproduced anywhere
-2. Define servies that make up your app in `docker-compose.yml` so they can be run togther in an isolated env
+2. Define services that make up your app in `docker-compose.yml` so they can be run togther in an isolated env
+3. Run `docker-compose up` and Compose starts and runs your entire app.